johschmidt42/azure-container-apps-jobs/README.md

 - ServiceBus Queue has system-provided dead-lettering & uses the [AMQP Protocol](https://d0znpp.medium.com/what-is-amqp-protocol-all-you-need-to-know-c9eedb680c71)
 - Storage Queue has application-level dead-lettering
 - The [KEDA scaler](https://keda.sh/docs/2.14/scalers/azure-service-bus/) for the Storage Queue requires the connection string of the Azure Storage Account
 - The [KEDA scaler](https://keda.sh/docs/2.14/scalers/azure-storage-queue/) for the Service Bus Queue requires the connection string of the Azure Service Bus namespace

-- [ ] Try service bus
-- [ ] Add KEDA rules here (comes with deploying the container job)
-- [ ] Unit tests?
+- [ ] Application Insights for Application Logs
-- [ ] PostgreSQL
+- [ ] Monitoring Notebook (color based on log level)

 ## Resources